 Aron: Well, it’s really interesting is our perspective of wondering about God’s feelings.
 And I think we often forget that we’re made in his image.
 So the reason why we have feelings is because he has feelings.
 It’s not hard for him to understand how we feel.
 We actually have all his feelings.
 That’s how it works.

 God has all the feelings and we don’t think of him that way.
-Scripture shows all those feelings of anger, joy and sadness.
+Scripture shows all those feelings of anger, joy, and sadness.
 He feels hurt.
 There was at least one time he felt horrible.
 There was at least one time he felt regret, making the world around the time of the flood.
 He feels longing.
 He knows what it’s like to feel misunderstood.

 He knows what it feels like to love someone who doesn’t want to love you back.
 He feels weary at times.
 He knows what it’s like to feel jealousy of wanting the affection of the one that you long for.
-All of those things that are regular experience, or feelings that he experiences and scripture talks about.
+All of those things that are regular experiences, or feelings that he experiences and scripture talks about.

 So we can feel comfort in knowing that we have a God who not only understands our experience, our experiences help us connect to who he is, and we have a better understanding of who God is because of our experience.